Niksko/configmapsecrets/docs/metrics.md

 # Metrics

+Metrics are exposed by default on port `9091`.

+This application exposes standard Prometheus Golang application metrics and build info, as well log and rest client related metrics.

-This package exposes the following metrics
+In addition, this application exposes the following custom metrics:

 | Metric name | Metric type | Labels | Description |
 | ----------- | ----------- | ------ | ----------- |